Get estimate

 We then move to testing our business hypotheses, ensuring that the product aligns with user needs and market demands.

-The technical specifications will outline roles, use cases, and system needs, defining the scope of work necessary for development.
+The technical specifications will define roles, use cases, and system requirements, establishing the necessary scope of work for development.

 This step ensures that the final product is well-defined and ready for successful implementation.